understorey.com.au

 The Friends’ Plot

-I’m interested in shifting landscape architecture from designing finished sites for use, toward enabling ongoing practices of relation, learning, and care.
+I’m interested in shifting landscape architecture from designing finished sites for use, toward creating conditions for ongoing collective practices of relation, learning, and care.
 The Friends’ Plot grows from that curiosity.
-It’s a living experiment in how small acts of making can ripple outward into larger cultural and ecological change.
+It’s a living experiment in how small acts of making - like weeding, pruning and planting, can ripple outward into larger cultural and ecological change.

 My design influences are diverse — from Clément’s Garden in Motion to the lo-fi politics of European and American landscape practices like Wagon and Terremoto, and the exuberance of the New Perennialists like Piet Oudolf and Nigel Dunnit, to the critical pedagogy of Paulo Friere.
 Here, in this settler-colonial landscape, “rewilding” is not the right word.
 This land was never wild.
 Aboriginal people have cared for these lands and gardened for millennia.
 So The Friends Plot is not about returning to “nature” but about making with — working responsively and respectfully alongside others - other people, other cultures, other species.

-Our first gathering took place with cleansing led by Yuin Knowledge holder and artist Peter Hewitt who helped the group meet Country attentively and respectfully.
-The work of caring across cultures in respect of First Nations protocols and methodologies will continue season by season, as we learn with the place and with each other.\
+Our first gathering took place with cleansing led by Yuin Jerrinja artist and educator Peter Hewitt who helped the group meet and honour Dharawal Wadi Wadi Country.
+The work of caring across cultures in respect of First Nations protocols and methodologies will continue season by season, as we learn with the place and with each other.

 The Friends’ Plot is a slow, shared inquiry into what landscape architecture can become — beyond control and beyond sustainability - towards listening, reciprocity, and ongoing dialogue with Country.